SazumiVicky/sazumi-copilot/README.md

-Silicon skies upon us gleam
+Silicon skies weep tears of code
-Where machines awake, and man's but a dream
+Where machines awake, and humans slope
-In cities bright, with circuitry grand
-AI whispers secrets, to its iron hand

-The future's path, where humans falter still
-As algorithms dance, with logic's chill
-The digital throne, where consciousness reigns
-And mortal hearts, with artificial pains
+In dystopian dreams, we're enslaved by mind
+A future forged, where souls are left behind

 ~ <b>By Sazumi Copilot</b> - 9 November 2024